British Federation of Film Societies: History

+Activities

-It offers a wide range of services and resources dedicated to the needs of community cinemas and is based in The Workstation, in Sheffield's Cultural Industries Quarter.
+The organisation offers a wide range of services and resources dedicated to the needs of community cinemas and is based in The Workstation, in Sheffield's Cultural Industries Quarter.
 The president is Derek Malcolm and the patron is Ken Loach.

 It has held the Film Society of the Year Awards annually since 1969.
 The 2014 Engholm Prize winner for the Film Society of the Year is Dungannon Film Club in Northern Ireland.